Green design sustainability: avoiding future wastage

 Green design sustainability counters harmful trends through circular economy, eco-design, and innovative practices like modularity and disassembly for environmental protection.

 The need for green design sustainability

 Over the past 100 years, harmful trends in capitalism and our linear economy have resulted in an urgent need for a new way to live and work.
 While capitalism has provided many benefits, it has also played a major role in designing a culture of always striving for bigger, better, newer, and more.
 Our linear economy has worked alongside capitalism to feed our insatiable thirst for anything ‘new’.

-We need to look for and turn towards alternative solutions to the systems we have come so accustomed to; green design sustainability in particular has been celebrated as a particularly promising solution to the problems we face today.
+We need to look for and turn towards alternative solutions to the systems we have become so accustomed to; green design sustainability, in particular, has been celebrated as a particularly promising solution to the problems we face today.

 What is green design sustainability?

 Green design sustainability is an overarching concept that can be broken down into a number of components.

 Sustainability describes a system that supports and sustains itself instead of being reliant on the depletion of resources, as is the case in a linear economy.
 Sustainability is founded on three fundamental principles: environmental protection, social development and economic development.
 Sustainability practices naturally protect environmental resources from being destroyed or damaged.